Visit the Van Nelle Factory

 That’s why I find the Van Nelle Factory in the Dutch city of Rotterdam so impressive.
 It’s an enormous steel and glass construction that was designed and built in the 1920s but is still one of the masterpieces of a city that is renowned for its architecture.

-Its addition in June to the World Heritage List is a testament to its leading influence in the modernism movement.
+Its inclusion as one of the World Heritage Sites of the Netherlands is a testament to its leading influence in the modernism movement – and it is well worth a visit!

 Van Nelle Factory, Rotterdam, The Netherlands